nandineer/AWS_EKS/README.md

     kubectl describe svc mygame-svc

-# Go to EC2 console. get the DNS name of ELB and paste the DNS into address bar of the browser
+# Go to EC2 console. get the DNS name of ELB and paste the DNS into address bar of the browser.
 # It will show the 2048 game.
 You can play. (need to wait for 2-3 minutes for the setup to be complete)

-**Cleanup**

 # Clean up all the resources created in the task

 kubectl get pods
 kubectl delete -f 2048-pod.yaml